lukekavanagh/lukekavanagh.github.io/phase-0-handbook/submission-guidelines/README.md

 ## Read the Instructions

-This is obvious and self-explanatory, but nevertheless important to mention.
-Taking time to read the instructions can save you heaps of time + confusion.
+Reading the instructions will save you heaps of time + confusion.

 ## Work On Your Solution